satra/NiPyPe-Paper/nipype_paper.rst

 systems.
 Python is also known to be a good choice for the first programming language to learn (Zelle 1999) and is chosen as the language for introductory programming at many schools and universities\ :sup:``[7] <#ftnt7>`_`\ .
-Being a generic and free, with various extensions available "out of the box", it allowed many researchers to start implementing and sharing their ideas (scratching their itch) with minimal knowledge of Python while learning more of it and programming principles along the way.
-Many of such endeavors later on became popular community-driven FOSS projects, attracting users and contributors, and even often outlasting the involvement of the original authors.
+Being a generic and free language, with various extensions available "out of the box", it allowed many researchers to start implementing and sharing their ideas (scratching their itch) with minimal knowledge of Python while learning more of the language and programming principles along the way.
+Many such endeavors later on became popular community-driven FOSS projects, attracting users and contributors, and even outlasting the involvement of the original authors.
 Python has already been embraced by the neuroscientific community and is rapidly gaining popularity (Bednar, 2009; Goodman & Brette, 2009).
 The Connectome Viewer Toolkit(REF), DiPy, NiBabel, NiPy, NiTime, PyMVPA, PyXNAT and Scikits-Learn are just a few examples of neuroimaging related software written in Python.
 NiPyPe, based on Python, thus has immediate access to this extensive community and its software, technological resources and support structure.

 NiPyPe provides a formal and flexible framework to accommodate the diversity of imaging software.
 Within neuroimaging community, not all